jvmahon/Hubitat-matterTools/Inovelli/Inovelli White Series Driver Set/README.md

-# Inovelli VTM31SN Hubitat Driver (Custom)
+# Inovelli White Series Hubitat Driver (Custom)
 Additional Details to Come

-## A Word of Caution
-This driver is experimental.
-Use at your own risk.

-The Inovelli VTM31 can also be used with Hubitat's built-in "Matter Generic Driver" driver.
-That driver will allow basic control of the dimming endpoint.
+This driver set supports the Inovelli VTM31 2-in-1 switch and VTM35 fan switch.

+The Hubitat 2.4 firmware version has updated their interface.
+This documentation has not been updated yet.

 ## Features
-This driver supports several advanced features for the VTM31 SN including:
+This driver supports several advanced features for the VTM31 and VTM35 switches including:
-* Support for controlling (a) the main electrical dimmer Load as well (b) separately controlling the LED bar in "Alert" mode.
+* Support for controlling (a) the main electrical Load (dimmer for VTM31, and fan for VTM35) as well (b) separately controlling the LED bar in "Alert" mode.
 * Ability to configure device features from the driver
 * Button Tapping (coming in a future update, after Hubitat gets further along in their Matter implementation)